MOVIE LICENSING MADE EASY

 - What are the restrictions of the license for my movie?

 What does Swank do?

-Swank provides movies and movie licensing to parks, recreation centers, companies, colleges, K-12 schools, public libraries and dozens of other entities that want to show films legally on their property.
+Swank provides movies and movie licensing to colleges, K-12 schools, public libraries and dozens of other entities that want to show films legally on their property.
 We work with everyone from the best studios in Hollywood to the most innovative indie film companies to help individuals turn everyday events into extraordinary experiences.